21jjsk/Cab-share-portal/README.md

 - Students of my College rely on car pooling in the starting and ending of semesters to make their journey to and from Campus to Airports/Railway station/Bus stations
 - They usually use postings on FB to find people to share cabs with
 - This process is inefficient and disorganised
-- This Application is streamlines the process and aggregates people with their source and dstination and expected timeframe of departure.
+- This application is streamlines the process and aggregates people with their source and destination and expected timeframe of departure.

 # How it works